1. Offensive or inappropriate content

 If you hear or see an ad which you find inappropriate or offensive, you can report it by reaching out to our Customer Support team here and providing them with the following info:

-When did you hear the ad (rough time/date)?
+- When did you hear the ad (rough time/date incl. time zone)?

-Note: Some podcasts may have third-party advertising or sponsorship messages within their episodes.
+Note: While Spotify doesn’t play ads that interrupt the music listening experience of Premium subscribers, some podcasts may include advertising, host-read endorsements, or sponsorship messages.
 If you want to report these, you will have to get in touch with the host of the relevant podcast.

 2. Incorrect information and corrupted files